SDOH Academy Innovations Showcase Competition: Helping Health Centers Build Healthier Communities (2022)

 The entire experience is structured to spark and/or advance innovations that support the role of health centers in creating both individual and systemic changes that address SDOH factors and improve the health of their communities!

 This program was recorded virtually in November 2021.
 For ease of viewing, it has been split into three parts that can be taken independently.
-After each recording there is a brief test and you must complete the evaluation in order to receive credit for the module.
+After each recording there is a brief test and you must complete the evaluation in order to receive a participation certificate for the modules.

 FOR MORE INFORMATION ON HOW TO SUBMIT YOUR INNOVATION CLICK HERE!